 Risk management is an ongoing activity and needs an in-depth review by the board at least once annually.

-The hardest part of developing a risk management system is often just getting started.
+The hardest part of developing a risk management system is often just getting the ball rolling.

-Even private and family businesses have a fiduciary duty to their shareholders, regardless if they are key executives or minor children.
+Even private and family businesses have a fiduciary duty to their shareholders, whether they are key executives or minor children.
 The duty of care is a prime responsibility for all fiduciary directors, regardless of ownership structure.
 The essence of a director’s duty of care is risk management.

 Bruce Werner is the Managing Director of Kona Advisors LLC, which provides advisory services to owners and investors of private and family-owned companies.
 With exceptional experience in finance, strategy, M&A, governance, and succession planning, Kona Advisors creates practical solutions to the most challenging corporate problems.
 Mr. Werner is an experienced Corporate Director, leading businesses through…